SamStonehouse/EVE-DB-API/README.md

 `/api/inv/types?fields=3` - returns an array of types with typeIDs and typeNames

+##JSONP

+The callback parameter can be added to add jsonp functionality

+`/api/inv/types?callback=functionName`

+and the response will be wrapped in the function functionName(return {});

 Note: I am not related to CCP Games and all of their material is still subject to their licensing terms.